felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 # Variables

 Variables are the backbone of any programming language.
-In _bell_, variables are used to store reusable data such as numbers, text, lists, and even pitches.
+In _bell_, and programming more broadly, variables are used to store reusable data such as numbers, symbols, and lists.
 Think of variables as labeled containers that hold values you can use or modify later.

 ---

 ## Declaring Variables

-In _bell_, a variable is declared simply by assigning it a value using the assignment operator (`=`).
+In _bell_, a variable is declared or initialized simply by assigning it a value using the assignment operator (`=`).

 **Example**: